jduffield65/coppafish/docs/pipeline/stitch.md

     Tile 4 also has a tile to the east (3) so we find the shift between tile 4 and tile 3.
     * Tile 5 has a tile to the north (2) so we find the shift between tile 5 and tile 2.
     Tile 5 also has a tile to the east (4) so we find the shift between tile 5 and tile 4.

+    We will always be finding the offset of a tile relative to a tile with a [smaller index](#global-coordinates).

 The tile indices for neighbours that we find the overlap in the north/south direction for are saved as `nb.stitch.south_pairs`.
 The shift between tile `nb.stitch.south_pairs[i, 0]`